cloudfoundry/community/toc/rfc/rfc-draft-bosh-dynamic-disks-via-volume-services.md

 ## Summary

-Enable Diego containers to use IaaS-managed persistent disks through the existing volume services architecture:
+Enable Diego containers to use IaaS-managed persistent disks through a **secure-by-default** architecture that leverages BOSH's existing per-instance identity:

+- **No credential distribution** — The volume driver calls the local BOSH Agent binary, which relays requests to the Director over its existing mTLS NATS connection.
+No UAA tokens, no API credentials on cells.
+- **Per-instance blast radius** — Each Agent has a unique certificate.
+A compromised cell can only perform operations on itself (`disk.self.attach`), not on other cells.
+No lateral movement.
+- **Manifest-driven permissions** — Operators declare capabilities in the deployment manifest.
+The Director enforces them at runtime.
+No external credential management.

+The architecture has four layers:

-- **BOSH Director** gains a `permissions` model controlling which instance groups may create, attach, detach, and delete disks
+1. **BOSH Director** — `permissions` model controlling disk lifecycle operations per instance group
-- **BOSH Agent** gains subcommands that relay disk requests to the Director over NATS
+2. **BOSH Agent** — subcommands relaying disk requests to the Director
-- **Volume driver** implements Docker Volume Plugin v1.12, translating volume operations into Agent disk commands
+3. **Volume driver** — Docker Volume Plugin v1.12, collocated on Diego cells

-Diego's volman discovers this driver automatically — **zero changes to Diego, CAPI, or the CF CLI**.
+4. **Diego changes** — evacuation sequencing for exclusive-access volumes, instance-indexed volume IDs

-This is a **foundation technology** enabling Cloud Foundry to run stateful single-container workloads — agentic coding sessions, cloud-based developer environments, and long-running AI agent processes — by giving Diego containers access to dedicated IaaS block storage managed by BOSH.
+This enables Cloud Foundry to run **stateful single-container workloads** — agentic coding sessions, cloud-based developer environments, AI agent processes — with dedicated IaaS block storage, while maintaining the security posture operators expect.

 ## Problem

-A new class of workload is emerging: **single-container processes that need dedicated persistent storage as part of their own execution environment**.
+A new class of workload is emerging: **single-container processes that need dedicated persistent storage**.

-- **Agentic coding sessions** — an AI agent operates within a workspace containing source code, build artifacts, and tool state
+- **Agentic coding sessions** — AI agents operating within workspaces containing source code, build artifacts, and tool state
 - **Cloud-based developer environments** — persistent scratch space tied to a single container
 - **Batch jobs** — checkpoint intermediate state across restarts

 These workloads need storage that survives container restarts but is tied to a single container — not a shared service.

-Diego's volume services already attach persistent storage via drivers (`nfsv3driver`, `smbdriver`).
-What's missing is a driver backed by **dedicated IaaS block storage managed by BOSH**.
+Diego's volume services already support persistent storage via drivers (`nfsv3driver`, `smbdriver`), but these use shared network filesystems.
+What's missing is a driver backed by **dedicated IaaS block storage**.

+### The integration challenge

+Integrating IaaS disk operations with Diego raises security questions:

+- **Who holds IaaS credentials?** Diego cells shouldn't have direct access to cloud provider APIs.
+- **How are operations authorized?** Which cells can attach which disks?
+- **What's the blast radius of compromise?** If one cell is compromised, what can an attacker do?

+This RFC proposes an architecture that answers these questions by building on BOSH's existing per-instance identity infrastructure — no new credentials, no credential distribution, and a blast radius limited to a single VM.

 ## Proposal

 ### Overview

-The proposal has three layers:
+The proposal has four layers:

 1. **BOSH Director** — `permissions` model on instance groups controlling disk lifecycle operations, enforced at runtime
 2. **BOSH Agent** — subcommands that relay disk requests to the Director over NATS (Agent is a relay, not an enforcement point)
 3. **Volume driver for Diego** — Docker Volume Plugin v1.12 job on Diego cells; disk CIDs flow through CC service bindings (same as NFS/SMB)
+4. **Diego changes** — Volman queries driver capabilities; Rep uses stop-first evacuation and instance-indexed volume IDs for `private`-scope volumes

 ### Layer 1: BOSH Director — Dynamic Disk Management